remisansfamine/born-to-walk/README.md

 # About The Project
 **Built with Unity 2021.3.5f1**

 The goal of this project is to apply the principles of learning in a video game contexte.
 We decided to take on the challenge of developing an AI capable of learning to walk using a *ragdoll* as a physical representation.
+This AI works on a multilayer perceptron basis refined by genetic algorithms.

 # Table of contents
 1. [Features](#features)